theunissenlab/kranky/README.md

 ## stimulus files
 Kranky accepts .wav files and raw binary (.raw) are 16 bit integers.
-All stimuli in a presentation should have the same sampling rate, but this is enforced for .wav files.
+All stimuli in a presentation should have the same sampling rate, but this is (can be) only checked for .wav files.

+If kranky can't find the file with the path in the rc file, it will look for the inside 'stim_dir', under the assumption that the stimulus file resides in a subdirectory of 'stim_dir'.

-## .rec files
+## .pbrec and .rec files
-.rec files save a record of the playback and capture for future analysis. kranky.py saves .pbrec files which contain all the information about the stimulus presentation as it happens.
-It similtaniously looks at the data coming in to write .rec from the .pbrec files.  .rec is .pbrec plus ai clock samples when the stimuli happened.
+.rec files are a record of the playback and capture for future analysis. kranky saves .pbrec files which contain all the information about the stimulus presentation as it happens in 'data_dir', or inside the directory containing open-ephys data if it finds that directory in 'data-dir'.
+After an aquisition, the matlab function 'analysis_tools/write_kranky_recfile.m'  will parse the digital trigger data from open-ephys and write a '.rec' file, which is .pbrec plus ai clock samples when the stimuli happened.

 ## trigger system
 (will write up soon).